MVM, Inc.

-MVM, a California corporation incorporated as "M V M, Inc.," is a company headquartered in Ashburn, Virginia, United States.
-It is a private security contractor that provides security contractors, staffing, training, translation and related services to United States Government clients including being a contractor for detaining children who are subject to immigration proceedings.
+MVM, incorporated as M V M, Inc., is an American company headquartered in Ashburn, Virginia, United States.
+It is a private security contractor that provides security contractors, staffing, training, translation, and related services to U.S. government clients including being a contractor for detaining children who are subject to immigration proceedings.

 History

 Foundation

 Dario O. Marquez, Jr., a former United States Secret Service agent and two other former agents co-founded MVM in 1979.
 From 1984 through 2015 Marquez was the company's president and CEO.
 In 2015, Marquez sold his interest in MVM to his son, Kevin Marquez, formerly the company's chief operating officer.

 In the 1980s, MVM was awarded a contract by the U.S. Department of State to supply Cleared American Guards (CAG) to U.S. embassies throughout the world.
 Following the 1991 Haitian coup d'état and subsequent reinstatement of Haitian President Jean-Bertrand Aristide in 1994, MVM became the first private American firm to protect a foreign head of state in his own homeland.

 Following the September 11th attacks, MVM received contracts from the United States Army and the U.S. Justice Department.
 MVM continues work on these contracts as well as contracts with agencies incorporated into the Department of Homeland Security.

 In 2018, MVM won a contract from the FBI to conduct classified research for its High-Value Detainee Interrogation Group.